How to Deposit Bitcoin at a No-KYC Sportsbook: Step-by-Step Guide 2026

 Recommended Wallets by Use Case

-• Advanced users: Electrum (desktop, full node connection option, maximum control)
+- Advanced users: Electrum (desktop, full node connection option, granular fee control)

 Once your wallet is set up, write down your 12 or 24-word seed phrase on paper and store it offline.
 Never photograph it or store it digitally.
 This seed phrase is the master key to your Bitcoin — anyone who has it has full control of your funds.